yashgaikwad27/Medicaid_Expansion_Causal_Impact_Study/README.md

 Affordable Care Act Medicaid expansion on state-level uninsured rates across 50 states.
 Data sourced from the County Health Rankings (CHR) Trends dataset.
-The analysis applies a rigorous validation framework, including an event study, a placebo test, and robustness heck to support the causal interpretation.
+The analysis applies a rigorous validation framework, including an event study, a placebo test, and robustness check to support the causal interpretation.

 ## What I Did
 - Constructed a 50-state panel dataset from CHR Trends data, aggregating county-level